DEATH VALLEY & THE ALABAMA HILLS

 Sarah has been professionally guiding and leading photo tours for over 4 years, and is deeply in love with the diversity and otherworldly landscapes of Death Valley and the Alabama Hills.

 You can see more of Sarah’s stunning photography on her website and Instagram:

 Who is this Photo Tour for?

-This Death Valley & Alabama Hills photo tour is for upbeat, adventurous photographers who appreciate a wide array of landscapes and scenes.
+Our Death Valley & Alabama Hills photo tour is for upbeat, adventurous photographers who appreciate a wide array of landscapes and scenes.
 If you love intimate details of salt crystals and layers of colorful badlands as much as grand landscapes, then this trip is for you.
 There is a wonderful range of subjects and scales to explore in these areas, and photographers open to all kinds of different shots will find great joy on this trip.